 Korean Kombucha Tea Sticks | Zero-Sugar Lemon | 20 Sticks (3.5 oz)

-Kosbee Korean Kombucha Tea Sticks are zero-sugar, single-serve probiotic drink mixes crafted in Korea by Danongwon (다농원) — each stick blends 17 live probiotic strains with real lemon for a sparkling, 13-calorie refreshment.
+Kosbee Korean Lemon Kombucha Tea Sticks are a zero-sugar, single-serve drink mix made in Korea by Danongwon (다농원) — each 5 g stick blends live cultures with real lemon for a sparkling, citrusy drink at about 13 calories, with no added sugar.

 What's Inside Each Stick

-Every 5 g stick is built around a few purposeful ingredients — and nothing you have to feel guilty about.
+Every 5 g stick is built around a few simple ingredients for a bright, fizzy lemon drink.

 - Erythritol, Not Sugar